 Excursus on frames

 The four dimensions of the spacetime continuum are not homogeneous.
 Rather there is one time-like and three space-like dimensions.
 This heterogeneity is sufficient, for the purposes of BFO, to justify our division of reality in a way that distinguishes spatial and temporal regions.
 In a future version, however, we will need to do justice to the fact that there are multiple ways of dividing up the spacetime continuum into spatial and temporal regions, corresponding to multiple frames that might be used by different observers.
 We believe that current users of BFO are not dealing with the sorts of physical data for which frame dependence is an issue, and the frames that they are using can be calibrated, where necessary, by using the simple mappings we use when for example translating between Eastern Standard Time and Greenwich Mean Time).
-We note, in anticipation of steps to be taken in the future, that spatiotemporal regions are frame-independent, and also that very many of the assertions formulated using BFO terms are themselves frame-independent; thus for example relations of parthood between material entities are intrinsic, in the sense that if a is part of b at some time in one frame, then a is part of b at some time in all frames.
+We note, in anticipation of steps to be taken in the future, that spatiotemporal regions are frame-independent, and also that very many of the assertions formulated using BFO terms are themselves frame-independent; thus for example relations of parthood between material entities are intrinsic, in the sense that if b is part of c at some time in one frame, then b is part of c at some time in all frames. ]

 Relation of specific dependence

 Specific dependence is a relation (henceforth: s-depends on) that obtains between one entity and another when the first entity cannot exist unless the second entity exists also.
-This relation can be either one-sided, in the sense that a s-depends_on b, but not (b s-depends_on a), or reciprocal where a and b s-depends_on each other.
+This relation can be either one-sided, in the sense that b s-depends_on c, but not (c s-depends_on b), or reciprocal where b and c s-depend_on each other.
 There are cases where a single entity is s-dependent on multiple other entities in either or both senses of ‘s-dependence’.
-As a purely terminological matter, only dependence relations involving at least one specifically dependent entity are cases of s-dependence.
-Thus the relation between a boundary and that which it bounds, or between a site and its host – relations which will be addressed in a later version of BFO – are not examples of s-dependence.
+In a future version of BFO, further varieties of dependence will be defined, including boundary dependence which holds between entities of lower dimension and the higher-dimensional entities which they bound.
+On the distinction between boundary dependence and specific dependence see [72].

-a(s-depends on)[Elucidation: To say that a s-depends_on b at t is to say that
+a(s-depends on)[Elucidation: To say that b s-depends_on a at t is to say that

-a and b do not share common parts
+b and c do not share common parts

-& a is of its nature such that it cannot exist unless b exists
+& b is of its nature such that it cannot exist unless c exists

-& a is not a boundary of b and a is not a site of which b is the host [64].
+& b is not a boundary of c and b is not a site of which c is the host [64].
 [012-002]]

 as(s-depends on)[Domain: specifically dependent continuant\; process; process boundary]